-ACAUTION Indicates an imminently hazardous situation that, if not avoided, MAY result in MINOR INJURY.
+Indicates an imminently hazardous situation that, if not avoided, MAY result in MINOR INJURY.

-Identifies special instructions or procedures that, if not strictly observed, could result in damage to, or destruction of the machine, attachments or the environment.
+Identifies special instructions or procedures that, if not strictly observed, could result IMPORTANT! in damage to, or destruction of the machine, attachments or the environment.

-NOTE: Identifies points of particular interest for more efficient and convenient operation or repair.
+Identifies points of particular interest for more efficient or convienient operation or NOTE: repair.
+(SG-1)

 READ, UNDERSTAND, and FOLLOW the following Safety Messages.
-Serious injury or death may occur unless care is taken to follow the warnings and instructions stated in this Manual and in the Safety Messages on the implement.
-Always follow the instruction in this manual and use good common sense to avoid hazards.
+Serious injury or death may occur unless care is taken to follow the warnings and instructions stated in the Safety Messages.
+Always use good common sense to avoid hazards.
+(SG-2)